CheyenneMDavid/foraging-link-ui/README.md

 - Debugged API calls and adjusted how state updates to prevent missing or duplicated replies.

 This structure **avoids circular imports, improves retrieval accuracy, and ensures a functional commenting system.**

+### Use of Email – Front-End

+Originally, the front end did not collect email addresses during signup — registration was limited to username and password only.
+While `django-allauth` handled email collection on the backend, that data wasn’t accessed by the frontend interface.

+However, once course registration functionality was introduced, email became necessary for associating a logged-in user with a booking.
+As a result, the frontend was updated to:

+- Initially allow users to enter their email manually.
+- Later replace that field with a fixed, read-only display of the logged-in user’s email, since only authenticated users can submit the registration form.

+At this stage, the frontend **does not perform any email validation itself**.
+It relies entirely on the backend’s validation.
+Future updates will include more robust validation checks

 ---